-3.3.5 SCOM Demand Response Management System
+3.3.6 SCOM Demand Response Management System

-SCOM's DRMS prototype will be deployed and the focus of the second phase is on piloting the following functionalities:
+SCOM's DRMS prototype will be deployed and the focus of the phase is on piloting the following functionalities in a scaled pilot:

-- FN-DR-01 iFA end-users' flexibility potential - FN-DR-03 Sending Flexibility Signal - FN-DR-05 Information on participation in explicit DR actions - FN-DR-07 Interface for parameterizing flexibility services - FN-DR-09 Flexibility dispatch - FN-DR-10 Provide activated flexibility report
+- FN-DR-01 iFA end-users' flexibility potential - FN-DR-03 Sending Flexibility Signal - FN-DR-05 Information on participation in explicit DR actions - FN-DR-09 Flexibility dispatch - FN-DR-10 Provide activated flexibility report

-As explained in the project deliverable D4.5 [5] the solution combines SCOM's preexisting DRMS system, whose backend has been integrated with the OpenLEADR, an open-source implementation of the OpenADR2.0 protocol, to communicate with the Aggregation and Market interface component of the iFA.
-Extensions to this protocol will be utilised to meet iFLEX requirements when necessary.
+The solution combines SCOM's preexisting DRMS system, whose backend has been integrated with the OpenLEADR, an open-source implementation of the OpenADR2.0 protocol, to communicate with the Aggregation and Market interface component of the iFA.
 The DRMS prototype encompasses the OpenADR server side (VTN - Virtual Top Node), which is complemented by its client-side counterpart (VEN - Virtual End Node) provided by the Aggregator & Market interface, which is presented in the next section.

-3.3.6 Aggregator & Market Interface Module
+3.3.7 Aggregator & Market Interface Module

-The Aggregator and Market Interface Module [5] will follow the implementation presented in the Greek pilot, supporting DR communications via OpenADR2.0 protocol - and extensions when necessary - with SCOM's DRMS, as well as interfacing with other iFA's components.
-It will also provide an interface, enabling the communication of electricity and network tariffs.
+The Aggregator and Market Interface Module [6] follows the implementation presented in the Greek pilot (see Section 3.2.3), supporting DR communications via OpenADR2.0 protocol with SCOM's DRMS, as well as interfacing with other iFA's components.
+It also provides an interface, enabling the communication of electricity and network tariffs.

-The next functionalities shall be supported by the A&M Interface Module [5] by the end of Phase 2 of the Slovenian pilot:
+The next functionalities shall be supported by the A&M Interface Module [6] for the purposes of the Slovenian pilot:

-- FN-AM-04 Information on participation in explicit DR actions - FN-AM-05 Communication of flexibility potential - FN-AM-06 Access to DR reports to end users - FN-AM-08 Receiving flexibility signal - FN-AM-09 Communication of flexibility signal
+- FN-AM-05 Communication of flexibility potential - FN-AM-08 Receiving flexibility signal - FN-AM-09 Communication of flexibility signal

-- FN-AM-10 Response to flexibility signal (explicit DR) - FN-AM-11 Communication of network tariffs from external system - FN-AM-12 Access to network tariffs to end users - FN-AM-13 Communication of electricity tariffs from external system - FN-AM-14 Access to electricity tariffs to end users - FN-AM-17 Access of flexibility validation data from the RAI - FN-AM-18 Communication of flexibility validation data - FN-AM-19 Assessment of end user participation in a DR event - FN-AM-20 Communication of participation assessment data
+- FN-AM-11 Communication of network tariffs from external system - FN-AM-12 Access to network tariffs to end users - FN-AM-13 Communication of electricity tariffs from external system - FN-AM-14 Access to electricity tariffs to end users

-3.3.7 User Interface App
+3.3.8 User Interface App

-The UI for the Slovenian pilot has been developed as a native mobile app, based on the React Native framework11.
-In second pilot phase, it should be enhanced with new features and integrated with the other iFA's components of the Slovenian pilot, thus supporting a wide range of functionalities.
-More specifically, it should meet the following requirements [3] by the end of this phase:
+The UI for the Slovenian pilot has been developed as a hybrid mobile app, based on the React Native framework11.
+In the third pilot phase, it supports a wide range of functionalities.
+More specifically, it should meet the following requirements [4] for the third phase of the project:

-- FN-UI-01 Operation mode customization
+- FN-UI-01 Operation mode customisation

 - FN-UI-02 User-defined time and operational constraints

 - FN-UI-03 End-user feedback

-- FN-UI-04 Optimization policy selection
+- FN-UI-04 Optimisation policy selection

 - FN-UI-05 Automation level customization

 - FN-UI-07 Supported system interface languages

 - FN-UI-08 Provision of consent for the schedules of dispatchable assets

 - FN-UI-09 DR notification policy

 - FN-UI-10 Insights into sustainability metrics

 - FN-UI-11 Real-time energy data

 - FN-UI-12 Past energy data

-- FN-UI-13 Flexibility reports
+- FN-UI-13 DR reports

 - FN-UI-14 Insights into energy efficiency

-- FN-UI-15 Customized alerts
+- FN-UI-15 Customised alerts

 - FN-UI-16 Energy advising service

 - FN-UI-17 Inspection of energy tariffs

 - FN-UI-21 DR event notification

 - FN-UI-22 Presentation of DR event history

 - FN-UI-27 Actual schedules of assets

 - FN-UI-28 Estimation of energy costs

-- FN-UI-29 Savings thanks to iFA's operation
+- FN-UI-29 Benefits from iFA's operation

-- FN-UI-02 Easy on-boarding in iFA's usage
+- NF-UI-03 App walkthrough